botify-hq/developers-docs/api_docs/markdowns/api/collections/collections.md

 - Response: `List<Collection>`

 Three types of collections are to be distinguished:
+- The `global` collection is unique and present on every project.
+It exposes dimensions that are available on all collections, like a project's segmentation, or base URL metrics.
-- Timestamped collections.
-Most collections are timestamped and represent a data source that evolves over time.
+- **Timestamped** collections represent data sets that evolve over time, for which we get a value for a date or time.
+They are always queried over a period ([start_date, end_date]).
 This includes, among others, the Log Analyzer, Keywords and Visits features.
 - Non-timestamped collections.
 These collections represent a snapshot at a certain moment in time.
 This includes Botify Analytics crawl reports.
-- "Global" collection.
-This unique collection is present on every project.
-It exposes dimensions that are available on all collections.
-This contains the URL Scheme and Segment data.

 The most frequently used collections are:
 - `crawl.YYYYMMDD`